VeraVisions/nuclide/Documentation/Networking.md

 As you can tell, it's the same setup as in `SendEntity` - which is by design.
 This will make keeping fields in check much easier.
 A simple find-and-replace of the word **SEND** with **READ** will do the job most of the time.

-We'd like to streamline a lot of this further, so this may be subject to change.
+We'd like to streamline a lot of this further in the future, so this may be subject to change.

 ## Event updates

-The server will use the FTE QuakeWorld supported `SVC_CGAMEPACKET` packet type to network events.
+The server will use the **FTE** supported `SVC_CGAMEPACKET` packet type to network events.

 An example of such an event is as follows, it can be called at any time, anywhere on the server: